OHCRN/platform/docs/forms.md

   - Use `watch` from React-Hook-Form and a `useEffect` hook to toggle conditional fields.
   - When toggling the conditional fields, use the `unregister` method from `useForm()`.
 Don't use `register`, though - the `register` method has been passed down to the input components and will run on render.
     - Unregistering works the same way for registered & controlled components.
-  - Example: Guardian fields in ClinicianInviteForm.
+  - Example: Guardian fields in `ClinicianInviteForm`.

 ## Parts of a form